 Any means of supporting your family that you may have depended on in the past may need to be adjusted to meet the needs of your new career goals.

-There will be no points given for shadowing.
-Shadowing a dental hygienist for 20 hours is mandatory part of the application.
-There are no points given for work experience.
-There will be a total of one additional point given for education.
-Either certification as a dental assistant or students who have a bachelor degree in health science.
-Work experience in the dental field will not be given additional points
+There will be a total of one additional admission point given for education and either certification as a dental assistant or an earned bachelor’s degree in health science.
+Work experience in the dental field does not qualify for additional admission points.

 If I am accepted into the Dental Hygiene Program how many days/hours can I expect to be in class or on campus?